Bob Bird (politician): Political career

 Since the election, Bird has been promoting nullification.
 He was instrumental in garnering statewide support in 2013 for HB 69, a nullification bill aimed at striking down any future federal gun control laws.
 He appeared on television, radio, and print columns throughout the state, as well as organizing large rallies that included a live presentation from Dr. Thomas Woods, explaining nullification's history.
 The bill passed after watered-down modifications and was signed into law by then-governor Sean Parnell.
 Bird retired after forty-one years of secondary school instruction in 2015 and immediately signed a contract with Kenai Peninsula College as an adjunct faculty member.

 He debated Dr. Forrest Nabors of the University of Alaska/Anchorage on November 20, 2015, at the Loussac Library in Anchorage on the topic of "Lincoln's Legacy: Hero or Tyrant?", taking the libertarian position of Lincoln being a usurper of the Constitution.
 As Nabors was a protégé of Henry Jaffa, the debate was seen as a reprise of the Jaffa/DiLorenzo debate of 2003.

 Bird continued with another public debate in front of a large audience on Feb.
 1, 2022.
-Accepting the challenge to debate whether or not Alaskans ought to vote for a constitutional convention in November, former Alaska Senate president John Coghill and Bird met in a Lincoln-Douglas format in Wasilla.
+Accepting the challenge to debate whether or not Alaskans ought to vote for a constitutional convention in November.
+Former Senate majority leader John Coghill and Bird met in a Lincoln-Douglas format in Wasilla.
 Bird maintained that the many problems in the current constitution, created before statehood by the 1955 convention, were too overwhelming to ignore.
 Coghill, the son of one of the original convention delegates, agreed changes were necessary, but maintained that the risks of liberal and socialist influences would overwhelm the selection of delegates.